BitOMC/BitOMC/docs/src/runes/specification.md

 Runes Does Not Have a Specification
 ===================================

-The Runes reference implementation, `ord`, is the normative specification of the Runes protocol.
+The Runes reference implementation, `bitomc`, is the normative specification of the Runes protocol.

-Nothing you read here or elsewhere, aside from the code of `ord`, is a specification.
-This prose description of the runes protocol is provided as a guide to the behavior of `ord`, and the code of `ord` itself should always be consulted to confirm the correctness of any prose description.
+Nothing you read here or elsewhere, aside from the code of `bitomc`, is a specification.
+This prose description of the runes protocol is provided as a guide to the behavior of `bitomc`, and the code of `bitomc` itself should always be consulted to confirm the correctness of any prose description.

-If, due to a bug in `ord`, this document diverges from the actual behavior of `ord` and it is impractically disruptive to change `ord`'s behavior, this document will be amended to agree with `ord`'s actual behavior.
+If, due to a bug in `bitomc`, this document diverges from the actual behavior of `bitomc` and it is impractically disruptive to change `bitomc`'s behavior, this document will be amended to agree with `bitomc`'s actual behavior.

-Users of alternative implementations do so at their own risk, and services wishing to integrate Runes are strongly encouraged to use `ord` itself to make Runes transactions, and to determine the state of runes, mints, and balances.
+Users of alternative implementations do so at their own risk, and services wishing to integrate Runes are strongly encouraged to use `bitomc` itself to make Runes transactions, and to determine the state of runes, mints, and balances.

 Runestones